-The Fujifilm X-E3 and the Canon EOS M10 are two digital cameras that were announced, respectively, in September 2017 and October 2015.
+The Fujifilm X-E3 and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in September 2017 and October 2015.
 Both the X-E3 and the M10 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-E3 vs Canon M10

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Canon M10.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Fujifilm X-E3 and the Canon M10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably smaller (19 percent) than the Fujifilm X-E3.
 Moreover, the M10 is markedly lighter (11 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the M10 are weather-sealed.